write2himanshu/Winning_Test/README.md

 Application serves the Get request to Products collection in MongoDb

 ## Branch
-Master branch is the main branch
+Master branch is the default branch

 ## API
 Folder Winning_Test/Winning-test.API contains the API solution built in DotNet core 3.1